iCliniq Logo

 I can understand your concern.

 According to your statement, you have been suffering from a feeling of vibrating sensation periodically in your left thigh while taking a step.
 But, according to the clinical features you are suffering from, you may suffer from meralgia paresthetica.
 This may occur when the lateral femoral cutaneous nerve becomes trapped or pinched.
-This condition may be triggered by obesity, wearing tight-fitting clothing or heavy tool belt for work, lack of sleep, dehydration, walking, running or standing for a long period, diabetes mellitus, trauma, history of hip or back surgery, neurological disorders like spinal cord disorder, multiple sclerosis, etc. But, usually, meralgia paresthetica is not serious and goes away on its own in a few months without any medical treatment.
+This condition may be triggered by obesity, wearing tight-fitting clothing or a heavy tool belt for work, lack of sleep, dehydration, walking, running, or standing for a long period, diabetes mellitus, trauma, history of hip or back surgery, or neurological disorders like spinal cord disorder, multiple sclerosis, etc. But, usually, meralgia paresthetica is not serious and goes away on its own in a few months without any medical treatment.

 Wearing loose-fitting clothing, weight reduction, deep tissue massaging, exercises, proper sleep, plenty of fluids intake, controlling blood sugar, etc., may help get rid of this condition.
 However, if your symptoms persist for more than two to three months, you should consult your doctor for medical help.